barbazul/1kfa/mod_guide_gm.md

 Before the game begins, establish for *every* PC, what makes them feel most at home, and how the characters already know each other.

+Go around the table and ask:

+> What makes your character feel most at home, or what activity do they
+> find the most comfort or competence in?

+Write down the answers.

-Ask the group to choose by consensus one of these things that they all have in common, and ask them to describe why this common thing bonds them together and why it makes them comrades that would risk their lives for each other.
+Then, ask the group to choose by consensus one of these things that they all have in common, and ask them to describe why this common thing bonds them together and why it makes them comrades that would risk their lives for each other.